 Understanding the FEMA 50% Rule

 Rebuilding or repairing your home of business after the storm?
 Adding on, renovating or remodeling your home or business?
-Here’s the information you need to know about the FEMA 50% Rule.

 The Federal Emergency Management Agency (FEMA) manages theNational Flood Insurance Program (NFIP), which works with local insurers to provide covered communities with flood insurance.
 As such, FEMA is responsible for setting many of the rules and regulations for flood insurance programs nationwide.